akneni/kiln/README.md

 - Move the compiled binary into `/usr/local/bin` (Linux/Mac), or add the path to the `./target/release` folder to PATH (Windows).

 ## Quick Start
-- To create a new project directory and set up the build environment:
+- **Creating a new Project:** To create a new project directory and set up the build environment:
 ```bash
 kiln new my_project
 ```